naturalis/nba-docs/NBA Service descriptions.rst

 *Description*
  This service comes in two varieties, i.e. 1.
 Free text search, and 2.
 Indexed field search.
 In the responses it combines the outcomes of two document search processes, a. direct search on specimen documents, and, b. specimen document search based on the outcome of the name-resolution process_.
 This preceding process is executed on taxonomic data from the available taxonomic data sources.

  Both search types execute searches though specimen occurrence data harvested from - currently - two voluminous, Naturalis data sources, i.e. a.
-CRS (Collection Registration System for zoological and geological specimen) and b.
+CRS (Collection Registration System) for zoological and geological specimen, and b.
 Brahms for botanical specimen.
 It searches a predefined subset of indexed specimen occurrence document fields and returns multilingual specimen documents in JSON responses.
 The list of searchable fields for this service contains only specimen identification fields where-as a search on specimen not-identifications fields can be done with the NBA service Specimen-search_.

 The base url for this service is: http://10.42.1.177:8080/v0